sagojez/sagojez/content/posts/polymorphism-in-plain-english.md

 ## Ad-hoc Polymorphism

-Ad-hoc Polymorphism is a different yet super useful beast.
-It is also known in the Object Oriented world as ✨overloading✨.

-### What is it?

-Ad-hoc Polymorphism is when we have a function with the same name but different implementation.
-For example, we can have a function `foo` that adds two numbers or concatenates two strings.
+Ad-hoc Polymorphism, also known as overloading, occurs when we have a function with the same name but different implementations.
+For example, a function foo might add two numbers or concatenate two strings.

-### Where is it used?
+### Usage:

-Ad-hoc polymorphism is heavily used in the Scala ecosystem.
-For example, in the `cats` library, we have the `Semigroup` trait which defines a behaviour to combine two values.
+This form of polymorphism is heavily utilized in the Scala ecosystem.
+For instance, in the `cats` library, the `Semigroup` trait defines a behavior to combine two values.

-### How do we achieve it in Scala?
+### Implementation in Scala:

-One way to achieve it in Scala is through the use of implicit.
-The following example shows how we can create an Addable type class that can be used to add two arbitrary values:
+One way to achieve it in Scala is through the use of implicits.
+Below is an example of creating an Addable type class that can be used to add two arbitrary values:

 ```scala
 trait Addable[A] {